UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Abstract

 \section{Abstract}

-We introduce \ourmodel (\textbf{U}nified \textbf{P}DE \textbf{S}olver), an effective and data-efficient approach to solve diverse spatiotemporal PDEs defined over various domains, dimensions, and resolutions. \ourmodel unifies different PDEs into a consistent representation space and processes diverse collections of PDE data using a unified network architecture that combines LLMs with domain-specific neural operators.
-We train the network via a two-stage cross-modal adaptation process, leveraging ideas of modality alignment and multi-task learning.
-By adapting from pretrained LLMs and exploiting text-form meta information, we are able to use considerably fewer training samples than previous methods while obtaining strong empirical results. \ourmodel outperforms existing baselines, often by a large margin, on a wide range of 1D and 2D datasets in PDEBench, achieving state-of-the-art results on 8 of 10 tasks considered.
-Meanwhile, it is capable of few-shot transfer to different PDE families, coefficients, and resolutions.
+\looseness=-1 We present {U}nified {P}DE {S}olvers (\ourmodel), a data- and compute-efficient approach to developing unified neural operators for diverse families of spatiotemporal PDEs from various domains, dimensions, and resolutions. \ourmodel embeds different PDEs into a shared representation space and processes them using a FNO-transformer architecture.
+Rather than training the network from scratch, which is data-demanding and computationally expensive, we warm-start the transformer from pretrained LLMs and perform explicit alignment to reduce the modality gap while improving data and compute efficiency.
+The cross-modal \ourmodel achieves state-of-the-art results on a wide range of 1D and 2D PDE families from PDEBench, outperforming existing unified models using 4 times less data and 26 times less compute.
+Meanwhile, it is capable of few-shot transfer to unseen PDE families and coefficients.